School Library Services

 Does Snap & Read work with Sora?
 Yes.
 Snap and Read works with eBooks that are text files (mostly words) but not with graphic novels and many picture books because they are image files.
 Here is a link to instructions.

 What if a student needs an audiobook as part of their IEP or 504?
-Contact your building SISS team members, such as a Reading Specialist, Teacher Consultant or Building Literacy Expert to see if the student qualifies for access to Bookshare.
-This is a federally funded program that has special permissions under copyright law to provide access to materials in audio format which means almost any curriculum can be made available including textbooks.
+Contact your building's Special Education team (Reading Specialist, Teacher Consultant, and/or Building Literacy Expert) to see if the student qualifies for access to Bookshare.
+This is a federally funded program that has special permissions under copyright law to provide access to materials in audio format, which means almost any curriculum can be made available including textbooks.

 When Sora doesn’t seem to be working well, is there a place to go to see if there are any outages or problems?
 Yes.
 Go to the OverDrive (parent company of Sora) status page.

 Where can I go to get general help with Sora?
 Please go to the Sora Help website, or contact your school librarian.
 Or access this LiveBinder resource.

 The Future Ready School Librarians of the Ann Arbor Public Schools provide resources, strategies, and connections to enable district leaders and librarians to work together to promote and implement innovative learning opportunities for students.

 To do this, the School Library: